fluxo-js/fluxo/README.md

 ### Stores

-You hold the state of your Flux app on the store, the stores should emit an event to the component/view layer when something change and then your view layer renders the changes.
+You hold the state of your Fluxo app on the store, the stores should emit an event to the component/view layer when something change and then your view layer renders the changes.